The tropical $n$-gonal construction: Introduction

 We start by introducing the tropical $n$-gonal construction in Section~\ref{sec:graphs}.
 The construction is purely combinatorial and can be understood without any prior knowledge of tropical geometry or the algebraic $n$-gonal construction.
 To simplify the exposition, we work with graphs without edge lengths, and passing to metric graphs involves nothing more than equipping the target tree with an edge length function.
 We conclude by proving the first parts of Theorems~\ref{thm:bigonal_construction} (Propositions~\ref{prop:bigonal_properties} and~\ref{prop:bigonalconnected}) and~\ref{thm:tropical_Recillas_theorem} (Proposition~\ref{prop:trigonal_properties}).

 To establish the isomorphisms of the tropical abelian varieties, we first introduce the necessary background on tropical curves, rational polyhedral spaces and tropical homology in Section~\ref{sec:tropical}.
 Section~\ref{sec:tavs} is devoted to tropical abelian varieties.
 We speak extensively about real tori with integral structure and develop a theory of morphisms between such objects.
-In particular, we refine the definition of the tropical Prym variety compared to the existing literature (see e.g.~\cite{LenUlirsch}), and calculate the class of $\tGa$ in the tropical homology of $\Prym(\tGa/\Ga)$ (Theorem~\ref{thm:tropical_Welters_criterion}, which is the Prym version of the tropical Poincar\'e formula proved in~\cite{GrossShokrieh_Poincare}).
+In particular, we refine the definition of the tropical Prym variety compared to the existing literature (see e.g.~\cite{LenUlirsch}), introduce the continuous Prym variety $\Prym_c(\tGa/\Ga)$ of a double cover $\tGa\to \Ga$, and calculate the class of $\tGa$ in the tropical homology of $\Prym_c(\tGa/\Ga)$ (Theorem~\ref{thm:tropical_Welters_criterion}, which is the Prym version of the tropical Poincar\'e formula proved in~\cite{GrossShokrieh_Poincare}).
 We believe this section to be of independent interest.

 Finally, we prove the main parts of Theorems~\ref{thm:bigonal_construction} and~\ref{thm:tropical_Recillas_theorem} in Section~\ref{sec:proof}.
 The structure of the proof of Theorem~\ref{thm:tropical_Recillas_theorem} closely follows the original proof of the algebraic statement in~\cite{Recillas}, using tropical instead of singular homology.
-The original proof of the algebraic bigonal construction in~\cite{Pantazis} is based on the tetragonal construction, which we have not yet established, hence to prove Theorem~\ref{thm:bigonal_construction} we instead adapt the arguments that are used in Theorem ~\ref{thm:tropical_Recillas_theorem}.
+The original proof of the algebraic bigonal construction in~\cite{Pantazis} is based on the tetragonal construction, which we have not yet established, hence to prove Theorem~\ref{thm:bigonal_construction} we instead adapt the arguments that are used in Theorem~\ref{thm:tropical_Recillas_theorem}.